poupryc/scpper.js/README.md

 Thanks to FiftyNine for the API and for his infinite patience during our exchanges !

-Thanks also to all my friends of the french Foundation branch <3
+Thanks also to all my friends of the french Foundation branch, and for the unconditional love of Boule De Neige <3